 Fees may be paid by money order, cashier's check, cash, or by personal check with driver's license identification.
 Checks must be drawn on a bank in Sarasota County, Florida and be made payable to Clerk of Circuit Court and County Comptroller.
 Credit cards are also accepted.
 Please note that credit card transactions are subject to a 3.5% non-refundable fee, assessed by a third party payment processor (MyFloridaCounty.com).

 Note: Sheriff's office fees must be paid separately from filing fees and certified mail fees payable to the Clerk of the Circuit Court and County Comptroller.
-Click here to view a current fee schedule.
+View the current fee schedule.
 All fees are non-refundable but may be recovered later through the defendant.